Annual Medicare Open Enrollment Period: October 15th-December 7th

 Annual Notification of Change

-A booklet sent by your Medicare Advantage health plan (health insurance) company that informs you of changes to your benefits for 2015.
+A booklet sent by your Medicare Advantage health plan (health insurance) company that informs you of changes to your benefits for the calendar year.
 It is included in a big package of material, mailed around the first of October.

 The amount you may be required to pay as your share of the cost for services after you pay any deductibles.
 Coinsurance is usually a percentage (for example, 20%).